Clan Carruthers

-Clan Carruthers is a Lowland Scottish clan of the Scottish Borders headed by their Chief, Simon Peter Carruthers of Holmains and is recognised as such by the Lord Lyon King of Arms.
+Clan Carruthers is a Lowland Scottish clan of the Scottish Borders headed by their Chief, Dr. Simon Peter Carruthers of Holmains and is recognised as such by the Lord Lyon King of Arms.

 A Clan Chief of Carruthers was confirmed after over 12 years of research and investigation by the official representatives of Carruthers internationally; Clan Carruthers Society (International).
-This research was headed by Dr George Carruthers from Fife, now the Clan/Family Convenor, assisted in his efforts by Mr Antony Maxwell, a renowned Scottish heraldist from Edinburgh.
+This research was initiated and headed by Dr George Carruthers from Fife, formerly the Clan Convenor now the Carruthers Shennachie.
+He was assisted in his research by Mr Antony Maxwell, a renowned Scottish heraldist from Edinburgh.
+The current Clan Convenor is Capt.
+Michael Carruthers.

-The Society, based in Scotland with regional representatives worldwide, took the official and legal route through the auspices of the Lord Lyon King of Arms in Edinburgh.
+The Society is based in Annan, Scotland with regional representatives worldwide.
+They took the official and legal route through the auspices of the Lord Lyon King of Arms in Edinburgh to locate the senior of their line.
 After 20 months of analysis of the petitioned evidence and proofs, on 19 August 2019, and after over 200 years, a Chief was confirmed by the Lord Lyon.

 This takes Clan Carruthers from armigerous status (without Chief) to attaining legal recognition and thus becoming a 'Noble Incorporation' in Scots law.
 Carruthers is now an officially recognised Scottish clan internationally with all that that entails.